pantheon-upstreams/wordpress-project/upstream-config/README.md

 # Composer-enabled Wordpress Upstream template
-## Experimental

 This is Pantheon's recommended starting point for forking new upstreams that work with the Platform's integrated Composer build process.

-Because it is under active development, you should not create permanent/production sites using this repository yet.
-We make no guarantees of backwards compatibility.
-Merging new updates from this repository may break existing sites.

 We've empowered Pantheon Upstreams to influence the Composer packages that are included in downstream sites by including two `composer.json` files in this repository: